 We get this question a lot.
-As many of you have noticed, we have no SPF or sunscreen product in our lineup.
+As many of you have noticed, we have no SPF or sunscreen product in our product line.

 Yes, we do think that sunscreen is essential to any skincare routine for everyone no matter what age, gender, ethnicity or lifestyle.
 If such a product is so essential, why do we not have one in our lineup?